-Focus RESPONSIBILITY ACADEMICS Remain continuously enrolled in a full-time course load of 9 units+ and a minimum of 6 units in the final semester on the OA Be enrolled in a graduate degree-seeking program Maintain a 3.0 or higher GPA each semester COVERDELL GRADUATE OUTREACH ASSISTANTSHIP - Provide service that benefits an underserved community in the U.S. or its territories PROFESSIONAL DEVELOPMENT AND LEADERSHIP Participate in August Fellows Orientation and Outreach Assistantship Orientation.
-Mentor a Fellow in your 2nd year.
-Attend 3 professional development events via PC Fellow Club, U.S. Peace Corps, Career Services, UA or discipline-related event.
-Attend at least 2 Desert Doves meetings.
-Serve on an organization, board, or committee.
-Meet with Coverdell Fellows Director at least twice each year.
-Participate in End of Year Events (Outreach & Research Showcase) for all Fellows on the Graduate Outreach Assistantship Attend End of Year Planning & Awards Ceremony Party.
-Participate in Peace Corps Fair on Feb.
-20, 2018 OUTREACH - Give 2 outreach talks to a K-12 class or at a recruiting information session with the campus recruiter SERVICE PROJECTS - Participate in $oldsymbol{4}$ service projects each academic year 4 TH AVENUE STREET FAIR - Participate in either winter (12/8 - 12/10, 2017) or spring 4 th Avenue Street Fair (3/2-3/4, 2018) REPORTING Track and submit your hours on the last day of each month Participate in the Outreach Assistantship Showcase Submit a final report about your Outreach Assistantship by May commencement Complete the end of year evaluation by May 15 FINANCIALS File FAFSA annually by March 1 Pay mandatory fees and charges not covered by Outreach Assistantship (OA) Report changes that affect awards to Coverdell Office Monitor UAccess account
+Focus RESPONSIBILITY ACADEMICS Remain continuously enrolled in a minimum of 6 units while on assistantship (more units to graduate in two years) Be enrolled in a graduate degree-seeking program Maintain a 3.0 or higher GPA each semester COVERDELL GRADUATE OUTREACH ASSISTANTSHIP Provide service that benefits an underserved community in the U.S. or its territories PROFESSIONAL DEVELOPMENT AND LEADERSHIP Participate in August Fellows Orientations Mentor a Fellow in your 2nd year and/or a PC Prep student Attend 3 professional development events via PC Fellows Club, U.S. Peace Corps, Career Services, UA or discipline-related events Serve on an organization, board, or committee (e.g. Desert Doves, your academic department or a non-profit) Meet with Coverdell Fellows Director at least twice each year Develop a poster at the Coverdell Fellows Outreach Showcase Attend End of Year Graduation and Awards event 3 RD GOAL OUTREACH Give 2 outreach talks to a K-12 class, non-profit, campus recruiting event with the campus recruiter or Fellows Club Outreach Officer Present your poster at the Coverdell Fellows Outreach Showcase SERVICE PROJECTS - Participate in 4 service projects each academic year DESERT DOVES RPCVs of SOUTHERN ARIZONA Attend at least 2 Desert Doves meetings Volunteer with the Desert Doves at one (or both) of the Fourth Avenue Street Fairs: Dec.
+7-9, 2018 or Mar.
+22-24, 2019 REPORTING Track and submit your hours on the last day of each month Participate in the Outreach Showcase Submit a final report about your Outreach Assistantship by May commencement Complete the end of year evaluation by May 10 FINANCIALS File FAFSA annually between October 1 and March 1 Pay mandatory fees and tuition not covered by Outreach Assistantship (OA) or other sources Report changes that affect awards to Coverdell Office Monitor your UAccess account